-- 6. Under the Project Organizer Targets folder, double-click the All-About-Austin-PDF target.
+- NOTE If there were multiple tag sets in the project, (show all tags) would display tags for all the condition tag sets. - 6.
+Under the Project Organizer Targets folder, double-click the All-About-Austin-PDF target.
 The Target Editor opens to the right. - 7.
 Click the Conditional Text tab. - 8.
 Since this is the PDF target, select the Austin-Online row.
 From the Action section, select Exclude.